 Diseases that cause die back and browning of roots are often referred to as root rots.
 These same diseases, if they attack at the base of the stem at the soil line, can also be called crown rots.
 If they continue up the stem, they can cause stem rots.
 Cankers and stem lesions are caused by pathogens attacking further up the stem.

 Rots may also be caused by infectious fungal pathogens such as Alternaria, Botrytis, Cylindrocladium, Fusarium, Myrothecium, Pythium, Phytophthora, Rhizoctonia, Sclerotinia, Sclerotium, and Thielaviopsis.
 These fungi can survive for relatively long periods in the soil and can infect a large number of perennial cultivars.

 Heavy soil and low areas that collect water will be more prone to root and crown rot problems.
-Long term problems such as poor drainage should be fixed or avoided before establishing beds.
+Long-term problems such as poor drainage should be fixed or avoided before establishing beds.
 Monitor these areas first for early signs of root diseases.
-Perennials that prefer to be on the "dry side", or that are drought tolerant, frequently develop crown and root diseases in heavy soils.
-Only healthy plants should be planted in field beds because of the potential for introduction of pathogens into the existing soil.
-Since many root and crown pathogens have a large host range, and can live a long time in the soil, crop rotation will usually not solve infection problems.
+Perennials that prefer to be on the "dry side", or that are drought-tolerant, frequently develop crown and root diseases in heavy soils.
+Only healthy plants should be planted in field beds because of the potential for the introduction of pathogens into the existing soil.
+Since many root and crown pathogens have a large host range and can live a long time in the soil, crop rotation will usually not solve infection problems.

 Control (container plants)

 Avoid the use of unsterile soil or potting mix stored in old open bags.
 Resist the temptation of buying old broken bags of potting mix at a discount price.
 Use only new potting containers or sterilize previously used pots with a 10% bleach solution.
 Submerge pots in a freshly mixed bleach solution for several minutes and then rinse with clean water.